This post may contain affiliate links. See our disclosure policy.

 - Paper towel – Cover the top of the slow cooker with a paper towel then place the lid on top of the towel.
 The paper towel will absorb the moisture instead of it forming on the lid.
 This keeps the excess liquid from dripping onto the crumb mixture when the lid is removed.
 Cook on high for 2 hours.

-- Serve – Scoop of vanilla ice cream or whipped cream for the topping.
+- Serve – Scoop of vanilla ice cream or a dollop of whipped cream for the topping.

 Follow these helpful tips to make the best cobbler ever!
 Really, you can’t go wrong with this peach cobbler.
 This is a dump-and-go dessert that takes minutes to put together.
 It is the perfect combination!